GeoSap93/GeoSap93/README.md

 💞️ I’m looking to built a new career in tech with interest in giving meaning through using data and visualization tools.

-📫 Find me in Linkdin!
+📫 Find me in Linkedin!